os2display/display-api-service/docs/adr/003-api-versioning.md

 E.g. changing the field "name" to "title" will be breaking backwards compatibility.
-On the other hand, adding the "title" field without removing the "name" field and updating "name" when "title" is changed will no be a breaking change.
+On the other hand, adding the "title" field without removing the "name" field and updating "name" when "title" is changed will not be a breaking change.

 ## Decision